jrroosevelt/VS2PCG/VS2PCG_glossary.md

 * If a Machine stops being an Equipment for any reason, it also is no longer a Machine.

+# Martial Artist
+ This character has +2/+2 in melee combat.

 # Mantle
 A card "shares a mantle" with another card when there are two or more cards in the game with that name, but one of them has one or more stars in the name line.